-Once a properly made application is received, the assessment period can take up to five weeks to complete.
-This allows Council time to consult with your local Councillor, as well as stakeholders, about the proposed works.
+Once the application is received, the assessment period can take up to six weeks to complete.
+This allows Council time to consult with relevant stakeholders about the proposed works.
 This time frame should be taken into consideration when planning any works or applying for grants.
 In some cases, further approvals may be required from other local or state government authorities, such as development approvals.

 For further information regarding the Improvement Works (IWA) application requirements please refer to Council’s - Community Leasing - Improvement Works Application (IWA)(PDF, 155KB) factsheet.

 Keys and locks are restricted, therefore approval is required before locksmiths can make copies.
 Tenants are generally responsible for the cost of replacement and additional keys.

 If additional, or replacement keys or locks are required, complete the online key and lock request application: